peacehh/Visual_Sudoku_Solver/README.md

 ## Error Highlighting

-Highlights any squares where an invalid nubmer is entered with a red border
+Highlights any squares where an invalid number is entered with a red border

 <img src="images/sudoku_gameplay.png" alt="drawing" width="300"/>